UOM-EEE-EEEN11202/notes-part1/docs/chapters/computer_software/files_and_folders.rst

 Windows
 ^^^^^^^
-Addresses begin with a letter, followed by a colon (:).
-Folders are separated by backslashes (\).
+Addresses begin with a letter, followed by a colon :console:`:`.
+Folders are separated by backslashes :console:`\\`.
 For example this might be:

 .. code-block:: console